An efficient network

 - Composites & Metal (7 plants)

-Flow production principle as a guideline
+GPS as a guideline for production

 All Geberit plants display an ongoing capability for renewal.
 Despite the diversity of the materials and production technologies used, the approach is determined uniformly: all improvements are consistently geared to the principle of flow production.
 Maximum efficiency and flexibility are targeted in this way, which is reflected in the reliable, timely supply of products to customers and savings in important resources such as working time and materials.
 The benchmarks of flow production are set out in the Geberit Production System (GPS 2.0).
 GPS 2.0 is the guideline for production processes in which the principles for efficient manufacturing are combined.

-Positive impacts of the brand switch
+Impacts of the brand switch

 Environmental management in production